by Lylah Ledner

 It was then, that we made the decision to build these relationship principles into every we seek to do.

-From the land we grow on, the products we create, and the people we serve through opening our home and farm for various gatherings . . .
+From the land we grow on, our beautiful herd of goats, the products we create, and the people we serve through opening our home and farm for various gatherings . . .

 enjoy 15% off your first purchase